-Cricket Scotland found to be institutionally racist
+Cricket Scotland inquiry hears 448 examples of racism

 The entire Cricket Scotland board resigned on Sunday, ahead of the report's publication, in response to the findings and recommendations from the review.

-As a result of the findings, the operations of Cricket Scotland have been effectively taken over by Sportscotland until October 2023.
+As a result of the findings, the operations of Cricket Scotland has been placed in special measures, which means Sportscotland has effectively taken control until October 2023.

 A new Cricket Scotland board must be in place by September 2022 and consist of 40% male and 40% female, with at least 25% from an ethnic minority.